huzaifa507/CN_Assignment-01/http/http_answers.md

 ##http

 ## 1: What is the name of website?
-Website Name: neverssl.com
+- Website Name: neverssl.com

 ## 2: Find the packet that contains the first GET request for the website you have accessed?
-Packet no : 50
+- Packet no : 50
-Time : 7.227100
+- Time : 7.227100

 ## 3: Describe all headers and their values in this GET request message.
- -Host: beautifulyoungfreshrain.neverssl.com\r\n
+ - Host: beautifulyoungfreshrain.neverssl.com\r\n
    - Connection: keep-alive\r\n
    - Cache-Control: max-age=0\r\n
   -  Upgrade-Insecure-Requests: 1\r\n